travelping/hello_test_server/README.md

-HelloPingpong
+HelloTestServer
 =============

-A sample service using [hello][]: It answers "pong" on a "ping".
+A sample service using [hello](https://github.com/travelping/hello): It answers "pong" on a "ping".

 ## Running